SUNSET OF FURMANKIND

 Jenni's reaction had been building from the moment that the space plane had undocked from Space Station Sebra and began its return trip down to the Earth.
 The Adirondack group had said their goodbyes to those they had come to know over the seven weeks they had been in orbit, and once the cabin was full, each of the Furs sat in anticipation of getting the medics' special blend of spice tea to sleep off the drop into the atmosphere.

-Unfortunately, due to an oversight resulting in a shortage of the sedative drink, the Furs would have to endure the rigors of the flight fully conscious.
+However, their skeletal structures had sufficiently hardened so that it wasn’t really necessary now; the Furs would have to endure the rigors of the flight fully conscious.
 Unlike the long initial voyage up, the flight would only take an hour and a half to reach the ground, with the landing site targeted for Las Cruces, New Mexico rather than back to Florida.
 The spaceport in New Mexico was the site of the corporate headquarters for the company that owned the space plane; Cecil Airfield in Jacksonville where they had departed was a secondary launch and landing facility.

 When the Branson departed the space station and began its descent, Jenni knew it would get a little bumpy when they hit the atmosphere, but she'd had faith in the space plane's heat shields to protect them while making a slow feathering atmospheric reentry.
 The material she had read in Jacksonville had explained that the rear half of the wings and the twin tail booms would fold upward to increase drag, keeping the ship stable during descent at a lower velocity than the old space trucks and even the early shuttles.
 What she did not count on was the round windows of the plane were not lined up in a row like a commercial aircraft, but were all round the tubular fuselage so that passengers could see out in all directions.
 This might seem like a trivial matter to anyone else, but Jenni was deathly afraid of heights.